The Infrastructure Bill Presents a Skilled Trades Opportunity — and a Challenge

 By Sarah Hicks and Katherine Gustafson

-“Some employers are already worrying that the skill demands of jobs created by a huge infrastructure plan would outstrip the skills of workers,” write the authors of the report.
-“Even without an infrastructure plan in place, construction firms report that finding skilled labor is their largest concern.
-Upward of 330,000 construction jobs are unfilled.”
+“Some employers are already worrying that the skill demands of jobs created by a huge infrastructure plan would outstrip the skills of workers,” the Georgetown analysts wrote.
+“Even without an infrastructure plan in place, construction firms report that finding skilled labor is their largest concern.”

 The key to alleviating the problem lies in a strong training pipeline to replace them, which is a work in progress.